 Enrolment in a relevant master programme.
-Students should have a background in geology, physical geography and/or glaciology.
+Students must have a background in Quaternary geology, physical geography and/or glaciology.

 The course will investigate how ice flow dynamics influence the glacial sedimentary processes and products in a high Arctic setting.
 We will study the geomorphology at the ice margin and in the forefields of a range of different glacier types; we will be working at debris covered-, surge-type and cold based glaciers.
 We will investigate characteristic differences in the geomorphology between the different glacier types.
 The focus of our field investigations will be on describing the distribution, geometry, sedimentology and internal structure of glacial landforms and debris-covered glacier fronts by applying state-of-the-art field techniques.
 There will also be focus on investigating the distribution, thickness and character of supraglacial debris in order to discuss the effect it has on glacial dynamics and the evolution of glacial landforms.
 Throughout the course we will discuss how our recorded field observations can be used to discuss present and past ice flow dynamics and how they can be used to reconstruct glacial processes and depositional environments.

 Upon completing the course the students will be able to use an innovative suite of state-of-the-art field techniques in glacial geomorphology and use the recorded observations to interpret sedimentary processes and ice flow dynamics of glaciers, present and past.
 The students will be familiar with a range of data sets, equipment and software and understand the potential of each technique for glaciological investigation.
 The students will be trained to penetrate scientific literature, carry out field research and to analyse and communicate the observations and interpretations.

 - have knowledge about glacier classification and ice flow dynamics

 - be able to describe the sources, transport pathways and emergence of glacial debris and explain the influence of supraglacial debris on glacier dynamics